Dai-Kang Yang

+Early life

+Yang was born in Taitung City, Taitung County, Taiwan on January 17, 1987.
+After graduating from National Taitung University Affiliated Physical Education Senior High School's middle school, he attended Fukuoka Daiichi High School in Japan.

+During his three years in high school, he hit a total of 39 home runs.
+This, along with his speed (running 50m in 5.9 seconds) and arm strength (capable of throwing up to 110m) earned him the nickname of "High Schools' Number One Shortstop".

 Career

 Nippon Ham Fighters

 The Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball selected Yang in the first round of the 2006 NPB Draft.
 Yang was called up to the Fighters from the reserve team on April 19, 2007.

 Yang is a two-time Nippon Professional Baseball All-Star Series Game MVP, winning the honour in Game 3 of 2012 and Game 2 of 2014.

 Yang has won the Nippon Professional Baseball Gold Glove Award twice in 2012 and 2013.

 2013 was the best season of Yang's career, where he batted .282 along with 18 homeruns, 67 RBIs, and a league-leading 47 stolen bases.

 At the end of the 2016 season after helping the Fighters to victory in the Pacific League and Japan Series, Yoh elected for free agency.

 Yomiuri Giants

 On 14 December 2016 it was announced that Yang would be joining the Yomiuri Giants.

 Lake Country DockHounds

 On February 23, 2022, Yang signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 He played in 79 games for the DockHounds, slashing .260/.357/.432 with 9 home runs, 35 RBI, and 7 stolen bases.
 On February 14, 2023, Yang was released by Lake Country.